 MCA Test Structure

-This page contains resources for educators to support students in navigating the online format of the MCA.
+This page contains resources and information for educators to support students in navigating the online format of the MCAs.

-Students take the MCA at school for the grade and subject for which they are enrolled.
-The test content is grade-level specific and aligned to the Minnesota K-12 Academic Standards to determine overall proficiency and achievement levels of the standards.
+Students take the MCAs at school for the grade and subject for which they are enrolled.
+The test content is grade-level specific and aligned to the Minnesota K-12 Academic Standards to measure student learning of these standards.
 For more detailed information about the content assessed on the MCA, visit the MCA Content Resources page.

 Students should be able to successfully navigate, use the online tools and features, and respond to different question types.